zerodha/nithinkamath.me/content/blog/on-web3-and-buzzwords.md

 ---

-Dr K (Kailash) on web3 & buzzwords
+Dr K (Kailash) on web3 and buzzwords

 "We need to put human-first thinking way above technology-first thinking lest we develop a dangerous tunnel vision that reduces human problems into mere technology features & transactions, reduce humans to mere numbers."